larryjgonzalez/buddhism/retreat-plan.md

 A practice session should have three main parts: preliminaries, main practice, and a conclusion.

 ### Preliminaries
-*   Analyze your motivation and correct it if necessary.
+*   Analyze your motivation and correct it if necessary
 *   Postrations (x3)
 *   Exhale the stale breath (x9)
 *   Chant chants number 11, 14, 15, 16, 3, 4 of our [chanting book]()<sup>4</sup>
 *   Visualization of light, according to previous experiences<sup>4,5</sup>
 *   Chant chant number 1 of our [chanting book]()<sup>4</sup>

 ### Main Practice (TBC<sup>6</sup>)
 There are some options and combinations to choose:

 #### Postrations + Bodhychitta
 #### Refugio